alin0509/frontend-assessment/playlist/README.md

 ## TODO

-Improve the style on playlist items.
+* Improve the style on playlist items.
 A UX layout would have helped.
 Now it looks like '90 design.
+* Fix NgRx. - get data from store